-Stowe School recognises that some pupils may have specific learning difficulties, may be ac ademically highly talented (AHT) or have English as an additional language.
-The Skills Depa rtment, the EAL Department and the coordinators for AHTs support these pupils to help them achieve their potential in public exams as well as becoming successful indepen dent learners.
+Stowe School recognises that some pupils may have specific learning difficulties, may be academically highly talented (AHT) or have English as an additional language.
+The Skills Department, the EAL Department and the coordinators for AHTs support these pupils to help them achieve their potential in public exams as well as becoming successful independent learners.
 Stowe offers its pupils a tailored programme of support dependent on need.
-Details of programmes followed, along with updated scores (SEN) are recorded on ISAMs for staff to access.
+Details of programmes followed, along with updated scores (SEN) are recorded on ISAMs for colleagues to access.